millerchangym/College-Scorecard-Visual/README.md

 This visual still needs to be refined.
 Namely, I will be working on building in zoom functionality so that the whole map does not need to be shown.

-You may view this visualization at https://bl.ocks.org/millerchangym/94442bc2a698569a18f9f8e9fde7f0ae.
+You may view this visualization at https://bl.ocks.org/millerchangym/94442bc2a698569a18f9f8e9fde7f0ae and by clicking "Open."